 Research

 My primary research interests are in the areas of biostatistics and statistical genetics.
-Most recently, my work has focused on developing and applying statistical methods for genetic studies in admixed populations—populations with mixed and diverse ancestry such as African Americans and Hispanics/Latinos—which have been vastly underrepresented in genetics research to date.
+Most recently, my work has focused on developing and applying statistical methods for genetic studies in admixed populations—populations with mixed and diverse ancestry such as African Americans and Hispanics/Latinos—who have been vastly underrepresented in genetics research to date.
 For example, one of my recent projects developed methods and a corresponding R package (the latter of which has ongoing involved collaboration with Macalester students) for controlling for multiple testing in genome-wide admixture mapping studies.

 Current Projects

-• Updating the STEAM R package, in collaboration with Macalester students Zuofu Huang (‘21’), Tina Chen (’25), Sydney Ohr (’26), and Katelyn McClure (’26)
+R package, in collaboration with Macalester students Zuofu Huang (’21), Tina Chen (’25), Sydney Ohr (’26), and Katelyn McClure (’26) - Understanding the power—and limitations—of admixture mapping studies, in collaboration with Macalester student Tina Chen (’25)

 Read more about our group on our GitHub page.